srobo/team-emails/SR2026/2026-02-28-competition-details.md

 If you have any issues on the day before you arrive, we'll be monitoring the `teams@` email address and our Discord server.
 Within the venue however, please direct queries to Helpdesk instead -- they'll be able to provide more immediate help.

+We'll send out further details about the event in the coming weeks.
+In the meantime, if you do have any questions, please don't hesitate to ask.

 ## Photos & videos